-This entry is part 3 of 10 in the series Grand Challenge
+This entry is part 3 of 25 in the series Cancer Grand Challenges

 In October we launched the Cancer Research UK Grand Challenge – a £100m scheme to tackle seven of the biggest challenges in understanding and treating cancer.

 And in a series of posts over the next two months we’ll be exploring each of the seven Grand Challenge questions set by a panel of the world’s leading cancer experts, starting with question one: Can we develop vaccines to prevent cancers that aren’t caused by viruses?

 Many of us will be familiar with the idea of vaccines – one of the greatest advances in medicine – which trigger our immune systems to recognise and attack infectious diseases.
 Vaccines remain the only medical advance to have ever fully eradicated a disease, ridding the world of the smallpox virus.

 But the big question is: could a vaccine do the same for cancer?
 Obviously, cancers aren’t infections – unlike bacteria and viruses, they develop from our own cells, posing a big challenge for our immune system in recognising them as harmful.

 Nevertheless, harnessing the power of the immune system to fight cancer has been a goal for scientists for over a century.
 But it’s only recently that we’ve begun to understand exactly how immune cells (mistakenly) view cancer as a friend to leave in peace, rather than an enemy to destroy.
 And then harness this knowledge to develop new cancer treatments.